L4B0MB4/GenericRequestor/README.md

 # GenericRequestor

-A programm written to change from a certain stucture e.g. json/yaml into a differnt structure with keeping and mapping the data accordingly.
+A programm written to change from a certain stucture e.g. json/yaml into a different structure with keeping and mapping the data accordingly.

 ## Example